 It is based at Heaven – the rooftop terrace pitch inside Hotel Football.

-There is panoramic views of the Salford Quays and of course Old Trafford.
+There is a panoramic views of the Salford Quays and of course The Old Trafford ground

 For a day at the camp it is £40 per child with a 25% discount if.
 Booking for the week making the total for the week only £120.
 Which for a holiday club is an excellent price.